tonytins/bullseye/README.md

-# BullsEye
+# Bullseye

-A game written in Flutter, based on a tutorial with my own tweaks added.
+A game written in Flutter based on a tutorial, with my own tweaks added.